Alta Alella Mirgin Opus Cava Brut Nature 2014

 If all of these criteria are met, the wines are then tasted blind by a panel made up of a majority of ‘outsiders’ – wine judges and experts who aren’t Cava producers themselves.
 Winemakers also have to explain to the judging panel what makes their vineyard a unique terroir.

 Only 3,000 bottles a year produced.
 A step up the quality ladder from our other two Laietà Cava’s.
-This is a blend of Chardonnay and Pansa Blanca, like the Brut Reserva, however here the wine has spent 4 years on the lees and the Chardonnay component was fermented in second-fill French oak.
+This is a blend of Chardonnay and Pansa Blanca, like the Brut Reserva, however here the wine has spent 36 months on the lees and the Chardonnay component was fermented in French oak.
 The result is a more complex wine with Champagne-esque biscuit and yeasty flavours.
 The wine spends a minimum 36 months bottle aging and disgorgement is done only upon orders being received, resulting in incredible freshness of product.
 One should never judge a wine by its packaging, however in this case one can’t help but note how striking the bottle is in black and gold.